6.630.2 Absence and Leave for Military-Related Reasons

 4. Any additional information that is essential to verify the employee's eligibility.

-2. An employee must provide his/her manager any required written medical certification no later than 15 calendar days after the date the manager requests it, unless it is not practicable under the circumstances for the employee to provide the requested medical certification within 15 calendar days.
+2. An employee must provide their manager any required written medical certification no later than 15 calendar days after the date the manager requests it, unless it is not practicable under the circumstances for the employee to provide the requested medical certification within 15 calendar days.
 The leave may be used for any of the disabilities listed in the veteran’s disability rating determination that were combined to reach a total disability rating of 30 percent or more.

 4. An employee who does not provide the required evidence or medical certification within the specified time period is not entitled to use disabled veteran leave, and the manager may, as appropriate and consistent with applicable laws and regulations: